 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-Liquid cooling was initially released back in the 1960s, and by the 1980s, it became very popular for computer systems.
-For now, in 2021, and for the last decade, it has been the go-to solution for a lot of PC users who are in search of the most effective way of cooling.
-I have also used water cooling on my computer for the last 4 months.
+For the last decade, liquid cooling has been the go-to solution for a lot of PC users who are in search of the most effective way of cooling.
 In general, they are performing pretty well versus the typical air coolers.

-How often should I change the liquid coolant?
+How often should I change the liquid coolant of my PC?